vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 </script>
 ```

-A current pattern in VueJs component is to have a limited number of valid values for a prop.
+A common pattern in VueJs components is to have a limited number of valid values for a prop.

 For instance, `size` would only accept `small`, `medium` and `large`.